 "There was no grip, it was a playful tiff.
 The pictures are horrific but give a far more drastic and violent impression of what took place.
 Nigella's tears were because we both hate arguing, not because she had been hurt.
 We had made up by the time we were home.
 The paparazzi were congregated outside our house after the story broke yesterday morning, so I told Nigella to take the kids off till the dust settled."

 There was no sign of the pair earlier today at their west London home or at Charles's gallery, a few minutes walk away in Chelsea's King's Road.
 Nigella left the family home - in a multimillion-pound converted factory - with her son yesterday.
 Staff said Charles was not expected at the modern art gallery, which bears his name, for the launch of a new exhibition today.
 He is notoriously publicity-shy and was not even at the opening night in 2003 of his previous gallery on the Southbank, which was attended by some of the art world's biggest names.

 A spokesman for Scotland Yard said it was aware of the pictures, which were published in the Sunday People, and said no one had made any complaint to the police.

-Lawson married Saatchi, who made his name in advertising, in 2003.
+Nigella married Charles, who made his name in advertising, in 2003.
 She has two children, Cosima and Bruno, from her marriage to journalist John Diamond, who died of throat cancer in 2001.